-The Lunar New Year begins this Friday — ring it in with a DIY dim sum party!
+The Lunar New Year begins today — ring it in with a DIY dim sum party!
 These shumai, which are traditional fare on the dim sum table, are easy to make with dumpling wrappers and a couple of steamer baskets.
 Make the filling, then gather your friends and set up stations so everyone can try their hand at assembling and steaming the dumplings.

 Shrimp and Pork Shumai

 For the soy-ginger sauce: